 Lorea (pronounced Lo-Ree) Jones is the teacher for the 3-day preschool class as well as the assistant teacher two days a week in the PreK class.
 She holds a degree in Child Development from California State University and has had extensive experience as a nanny and preschool and kindergarten teacher, both in the states and abroad.
 Lorea’s formal training and experience is a great match for our preschool.
 The fact that she loves creating, growing and learning with students is in step with our Reggio Emilia-inspired curriculum.
 Besides spending time with her two children, Lorea also enjoys running, traveling, camping, backpacking and more.

 Jennifer Haskin, Assistant Teacher

-Jennifer in the assistant teacher three days a week in the PreK class.
+Jennifer is the assistant teacher three days a week in the PreK class.
 She comes to SGES with many years of experience working in after school programs and summer camps.
 She enjoys creating art projects and gardening with the students.

 The Rev. LouAnn Pickering, Chaplain

 The Rev. LouAnn Pickering began serving as Vicar to St. Gabriel’s in 2004.
 Prior to St. Gabriel’s Mtr.
 LouAnn served as Chaplain to Oregon Episcopal School from 1985-2007, her last two years being part time at both institutions.
 Mtr.
 LouAnn’s early years at Oregon Episcopal School were spent primarily in the Lower and Beginning Schools, where she spent time teaching in each classroom as well as leading chapel 2-3 times each week.
 Every major religion is represented at OES, and Mtr.
 LouAnn developed programs dedicated to helping all feel welcome.
 She writes: “A chaplain’s job is to keep hearts open to the possibility of the Holy and let the Holy do the rest.”